Cambodia – Elephant Sanctuary & Forest Conservation

 • Days 3-5, Tuesday-Thursday: Go on a morning trek to visit and observe the elephants and spend your afternoon gardening, farming or assisting with sanctuary maintenance.

-• Days 7-8, Saturday-Sunday: Relax in town for the weekend, where you have free time to explore the area until meeting at 3:00 PM on Sunday again to return to the project site for week 2 of the program.
+• Days 7-8, Saturday-Sunday: For those staying one week only, your private transfer back to Phnom Penh is included and scheduled for Saturday morning.
+For those volunteering 2 weeks or more, you’ll relax in town for the weekend, where you have free time to explore the area until meeting at 3:00 PM on Sunday again to return to the project site for week 2 of the program.

 Location icon Location of the Project: Mondulkiri Province, Cambodia